-While most of the families in Lanao del Sur and Lanao del Norte who were displaced by TS Vinta (International Name: Tembin) in December 2017 have already returned to their places of origin, there are ten (10) families in Munai, Lanao del Norte that were not able to reconstruct their houses and are currently staying in government or community structures within their places of origin.
-These families are among those whose houses were totally washed out by TS Vinta.
+While most of the families in Lanao del Sur and Lanao del Norte who were displaced by TS Vinta (International Name: Tembin) in December 2017 have already returned to their places of origin, there are five (5) families in Munai, Lanao del Norte who have not been able to reconstruct their houses, and are currently staying in community facilities.
+Four of these families are occupying two classrooms in a primary school located in Barangay Matampay, and one family is in a PAMANA rice mill in Barangay Old Poblacion.